-Matthew Claypool 203C Love advisor@cs.fsu.edu 850-644-8700
+Esther Diaguila 203C Love diaguila@cs.fsu.edu 850-644-8700

 Requirements for a Major in Computational Biology

 Please review all college-wide degree requirements summarized in the "College of Arts and Sciences" chapter of this General Bulletin.

 All courses applicable to the major must be completed with a grade of "C-" or better.